Our Story

 Admissions

-As a private medical school in Texas, we only accept applicants via AMCAS.
+As a private medical school in Texas, we only accept applications via AMCAS.

 Applicants who indicate retaking the MCAT exam as posted on the AMCAS will be reviewed once the new score is received, regardless of any prior scored exam.
-If multiple scores are presented, the most recent will be used.
+If multiple scores are presented, the highest score will be used.
+Applicants with more than four exams are not considered for supplemental applications.

 An applicant must have completed at least 90 semester hours (or equivalent quarter hours), including at least 30 semester hours (or equivalent quarter hours) of upper division coursework, by the time of matriculation.
 All coursework must be completed at a fully-accredited college or university in the United States or Canada by the time of matriculation.
 A bachelor’s degree is not required.

-Applicants can apply prior to having all courses completed; however, any outstanding courses must be completed and graded prior to the start of medical school.
-The final official transcript with graded coursework must be received no later than June 1 prior the start of medical school in July.
+Applicants can apply prior to having all courses completed prior to June 1, 2025; however, any outstanding courses must be completed and graded prior to the start of medical school.
+The final official transcript with graded coursework must be received no later than June 1 prior to the start of medical school in July.